 Understanding that things happen, we try to be flexible, but we have to use a system that we can manage and one that discourages careless changes that threaten the plans of others.
-A cancellation (any or all trails), if received in writing (mailed or e-mailed) prior to March 15th merits a refund of all but a \$15 cancellation fee.
+A cancellation (any or all trails), if received in writing (mailed or e-mailed) by using the "CONTACT TAB" on the rr4w.com website prior to March 25th, merits a refund of all but a \$15 cancellation fee.
 Refunds may not be made until after Safari and our treasurer has handled the more pressing Jeep Safari business - please allow up to 4 weeks for processing.
-ALL fees are forfeited after Safari begins on March 24th.
+ALL fees are forfeited after Safari begins on April 4th.